kiratech/labs/Workshops/Kubernetes-Security/Stage-3-Sign-Containers-with-Cosign.md

 [This bug](https://github.com/sigstore/cosign/issues/4488#issuecomment-3432196825)
 on the Cosign's GitHub repository is covering the issue.

-Once the container images is signer, the effective signature can be verified by using `cosign verify`, and note that the result is the same while using the `1.0` tag or the entire container image digest:
+Once the container images is signed, the effective signature can be verified by using `cosign verify`, and note that the result is the same while using the `1.0` tag or the entire container image digest: